SergioCortesR/SergioCortesR/README.md

 ### Hi there 👋
 ## My name is Sergio Manuel Cortés Ramos
 🔭 I’m a vue and laravel developer and CCEO software development collaborator.
-I have been complemte my studies on engineering in strategic information systems in the Polytechnic University of Aguascalientes.
+I have been completed my studies on engineering in strategic information systems in the Polytechnic University of Aguascalientes.

 <!--
 **SergioCortesR/SergioCortesR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.